TheTrustyPwo/Bmt-Macro/README.md

 ### Disclaimer
 Use this program at your own risk.
 This is probably against the terms and conditions of the website.
-This program is merely demonstrating the capabilities of the Selenium webdriver, and you are liable for all consequences of your actions.
+This program is merely demonstrating the capabilities of python and http requests, and you are liable for all consequences of your actions.

 <p align="right">(<a href="#top">back to top</a>)</p>